LCA Terminology Questions

 Q: What about impacts associated with material use or disposal?

 A: The Higg MSI is a cradle to gate assessment; it considers impacts associated with material production only.
-Impacts from subsequent lifecycle phases are considered in the Higg Product Module.
+Impacts from subsequent lifecycle phases (including use and disposal as part of a product) are considered in the Higg Product Module.

 Q: How are regions considered in the Higg MSI?